 - Permit to Take Water: a permit to take 50,000 L or more of source water per day.

 - Operational Plan: a plan prepared in line with the Drinking Water Quality Management Standard (DWQMS) developed by the MECP.

 - Accredited Operating Authority: a thorough audit and occasional review of the Operational Plan by an independent certified accreditation organization appointed by the province.

 - Financial Plan: a long-term strategic plan developed to ensure that the drinking water system can be sustained financially over time.

 The Financial Plan details the system’s projected financial positions, statement of operations, and state of cash flow.
-The Financial Plan forecasts a period of at least 6 years.
-At a minimum it must be updated and approved by Council Resolution every 5 years, before submitting a municipal drinking water licence renewal application.
+The Financial Plan forecasts a period of at least six years.
+At a minimum it must be updated and approved by Council Resolution every five years, before submitting a municipal drinking water licence renewal application.

 Peel Region has shown its commitment to updating and maintaining the Water Division’s Financial Plan.
 Regional Council approved the first Financial Plan in 2010, under Council Resolution 2010-560.
 It approved ensuing plans in 2014 (under Council Resolution 2014-357) and most recently in 2019 (under Council Resolution 2019-271).

 We submitted the Water Division 2019-2024 Financial Plan, along with a copy of Council Resolution 2019-271, to the Ministry of Municipal Affairs and Housing, satisfying the requirements under Ontario Regulation 453/07.